 These classes are designed for those wanting to learn a new skill, pursue an interest, or develop their passion.
 From simmer sauces to science fiction, Pilates to Plato, these courses are designed to engage, stimulate, and cultivate the mind, body, and spirit.
 Most offerings are short term.
 Classes are delivered in a variety of formats, including seminars, lectures, cultural field trips, hands-on, art-based workshops, and outdoor activities.
-Classes vary from semester to semester; please check the schedule and website for current offerings, or contact the Community Education Office at (505) 662-0346, http://losalamos.unm.edu/community-education/index.html.
+Classes vary from semester to semester; please check the schedule and website for current offerings at https://losalamos.unm.edu/communityeducation/index.html., or contact the Community Education Office at (505) 662-0346.